moldyn/HP35/MSM/README.md

 # this will create automatically a new Python environment
 bash perform_msm -c 1
 ```
-This creates inside the directory `create_msm_nagel23` a Python environment
+This creates a Python environment
-with all needed dependencies and creates all figures.
+with all needed dependencies in the directory `create_msm_nagel23`, and creates all figures.
 If more information on
 the executed commands is needed, please run the script in the verbose mode
 `-v`.